 Pension contributions are generally highly tax-efficient.
 Contributions can be made into a registered pension scheme and your company can deduct the contributions when calculating its taxable profits.
 The pension contributions will not be treated as a benefit, so you will not have to pay any income tax and there are no NICs.
+The funds

-The funds are free of tax on investment income and capital gains.
-Eventually, when you come to withdraw the benefits on retirement, up to a quarter of the accumulated funds is available as a tax-free lump sum and the balance, however withdrawn, will be subject to income tax but not NICs.
+Contributions can be made into a registered pension scheme and your company can deduct the contributions when calculating its taxable profits. are free of tax on investment income and capital gains.
+Eventually, when you come to withdraw the benefits on retirement, up to a quarter of the accumulated funds are available as a tax-free lump sum and the balance, however withdrawn, will be subject to income tax but not NICs.
 However, there are two main catches:

-You will not have any immediate income as a result of the contributions - the funds are locked away until at least age 55 (due to increase to 57 from 2028 and subsequently likely to be fixed at ten years below the state retirement age).
-So, pension contributions are more appropriate only after you have taken sufficient income as salary, bonuses and dividends to cover your immediate expenses

-Pension contributions are effectively restricted to an annual limit of £40,000, lower for higher earners.
+- Firstly, you will not have any immediate income as a result of the contributions the funds are locked away until at least age 55 (due to increase to 57 from 2028 and subsequently fixed at ten years below the state retirement age), So pension contributions are more appropriate only after you have taken sufficient income as salary, bonuses and dividends to cover your immediate expenses. - Pension contributions are effectively restricted to an annual limit of £40,000, lower for higher earners.